getian107/SuSiEx/README.md

 - PLINK (required): The full path and filename of PLINK.

-- MAF_THRESHOLD (required): Minor allele frequency threshold (MAF) applied to the reference panel.
+- MAF_THRESHOLD (optional): Minor allele frequency (MAF) threshold applied to the reference panel.
 Default is 0.005.

 - NUMBER_OF_SIGNALS (optional): Maximum number of causal signals in the SuSiEx model.
 Default is 10.